bderstine/WebsiteMixer-App-Base/README.md

 * Add plugin manager
 * Add template manager

-See the issues if you're interested in contributing or helping!
+See the [issues page](https://github.com/bderstine/WebsiteMixer-App-Base/issues) if you're interested in contributing or helping!

-Thanks for stopping by and visiting! -Brad
+Thanks for stopping by and visiting!

+-Brad